nprapps/books18/README.md

 * Push copy to a new GitHub repository.
 * Create a new version of the copy spreadsheet.
 * Create a testing version of the books spreadsheet that includes ISBN values for book records.
+* Replace all references to the previous year with the current year.

 ### January - Create a new version of the books spreadsheet